harmtemolder/shopify-google-tag-manager/shopify/google-tag-manager/README.md

 **Shopify custom pixel**

 Create a [Shopify custom pixel](https://help.shopify.com/en/manual/promoting-marketing/pixels/custom-pixels/code) using the code in [shopify-pixel.js](./shopify-pixel.js).
+> [!IMPORTANT]
-Be sure to replace the generic `GTM-XXXXXXX` value with your Google Tag Manager container ID.
+> Be sure to replace the generic `GTM-XXXXXXX` value with your Google Tag Manager container ID.

+> [!NOTE]
-> Note:<br />Your theme may override functionality, which may interfere with the execution of default Shopify events _(in my case, our theme had custom search and cart functionality, which prevented the related Shopify events from firing)_.
+> Your theme may override functionality, which may interfere with the execution of default Shopify events _(in my case, our theme had custom search and cart functionality, which prevented the related Shopify events from firing)_.
 Be sure to test your theme.

 <br />